Did I tell you about the time I went off-roading on a Honda CBR600F?

 I wish I’d recorded it so I could show you.

-What lets it down in this scenario is the person who is riding it.
+What let it down in this scenario was the person who is riding it.

-Yet if we jump over to the next video, we’ll see a guy ride his 400kg BMW K1600 along gravel dirt tracks in Norway with ease.
+Yet if you jump over to many videos on YouTube, you’ll see plenty of people riding their 400kg BMW K1600’s along gravel dirt tracks in Norway with ease.

 It goes to show that you can take a bike just about anywhere (including large touring motorcycles off-road) if you’re not in a rush.